dasdigidings/the_things_stack_v3_tabs_decoder/README.md

 ### Things to know
 - Sound Level Sensor (TBSL): The sensor has a range from 40dBA to 100dBA and if your sound level in your environment is outside of this range it will give you a error message by transmitting 255 - depending on the environment you may see strange spikes on your graphical representation because of this.
 For example if you are in a quiet office space and you are around the lower 40dBA limit you get thsi spikes to 255 everytime you fall below.
 Best practice is to filter these spikes, or if you know that you break the lower limit and not the upper one, convert the 255 to 0 and your spikes are at least shown in the right direction.
 - Healthy Home Sensor IAQ (TBHV), Sound Level Sensor (TBSL), Temperature & Humidity Sensor (TBHH) and Water Leak Sensor (TBWL): These sensors provide you with a error status if the sensors can not measure data inside their limits, so beware that there maybe strange spikes resulting because of this in your graphical representation.

+### how to reboot the device remotely
+You can reboot them remotely by sending the following:
+Send an **unconfirmed** downlink with payload **038000000100** (hex bytes) on port **222** via the ttn-console.
+Obviously this will not reboot the node immediately, the download command is scheduled just after the next uplink of the device, which typically happens all six hours (of note triggered before manually from any action).

 This decoder is licensed by the AGPL-3.0 License, please have a look at the LICENSE file.